Lme20/GDT-notes/COURSES/DIT224/course.md

   - EXAMPLE: if each mosaic square is 22x22 then `mod(inCoord, 22.0)` part calculates how far the pixel is from the top-left corner to its bucket.
   - $Result = inCoord - mod(inCoord, bucketSize)$
   -
-- floor() aproach: The other option includes dedicing that each pixel corresponds to a specific square bucket of pixels that all share the same value, and finding where the value is by seeing how far away from the start of the bucket you are.
+- floor() aproach: The other option includes deciding that each pixel corresponds to a specific square bucket of pixels that all share the same value, and finding where the value is by seeing how far away from the start of the bucket you are.
   - first calculates which mosaic bucket the pixel belongs to by dividing the pixel's coordinates by the mosaic (e.g. 22.0) and flooring the result (rounding to the nearest integer), them it multiplies the bucket index by the mosaic size to find the top-left corner of the bucket
   - EXAMPLE: if a pixel at (45, 70) falls in the bucket (2,3), its coordinates are snapped to (44, 66) which is at the top-left corner of the bucket.
   - $Result = floor (\frac{inCoord}{bucketSize})  \times bucketSize$